Rabosa616/BSselector/project/twitch1.md

 thanks

+- Juan Carlos Arco (ERNI Barcelona), my mentor, for endless provided help and lots, lots of patience with me
+- Alberto Martin Casado (ERNI Madrid), for providing knowledge and guidance, allowing me to learn about this
+- David Carmona (ERNI Barcelona), for technical help broadcasting
 - Martin Fowler, for the _branching patterns_ online article
 - Oliver Widder, for the _geek & poke_ cartoons
-- Juan Carlos Arco (ERNI Barcelona), my mentor, for endless help and lots, lots of patience with me
-- Alberto Martin Casado (ERNI Madrid), for providing knowledge and guidance, allowing me to learn about this
-- David Carmona (ERNI Barcelona), for technical help broadcasting